Vivaan2607/Vivaan2607/README.md

 - 📫 How to reach me **rawthervivaan@gmail.com**

-- ⚡ Fun fact :- Food and Gym🎵 are the reasons to live.
+- ⚡ Fun fact :- Food and Gym💪 are the reasons to live.

 <br>